gederajeg/enolex/ortho/README.md

 ## Kasim et al. (1987)

 -   It is not included in Enggano Transcription System yet.

 -   The basic guidelines (in Indonesian) are available in Kasim et al. (1987: 22)

+# Note for combining the orthography and ACD

+-   we need to run script processing the db (01), the ACD (03), and the orthography (04) to get the updated entry ID that may change from the db (01).
+It is because the orthography and ACD includes information about entry ID for re-matching.